pvdrz/pijama/notes.md

       loadi 0x0,rdx    ; i = 0

 .cmp: stl rdx,rdi,rcx  ; comp = i < output
-      jz  rcx,0x43     ; if comp is false, go to return
+      jz  rcx,.end     ; if comp is false, go to return

       addi 0x2,rax     ; output += 2
       addi 0x1,rdx     ; output += 1
-      jmp  0x14        ; go back to the comparison
+      jmp  .cmp        ; go back to the comparison

 .end: ret              ; return
 ```

 This means that our assembler should be able to know the location of an
 instruction which has a label, even if the labels are defined "after" being
 used.
-For example, the `.add` label is defined in the first `addi` instruction
+For example, the `.end` label is defined in the `ret` instruction
-which appears later than its first use in the `jl` instruction.
+which appears later than its first use in the `jz` instruction.

 We can solve this by mimicking the process we did manually: First we set a
 placeholder value for all labels, and then we go back and patch those values